 "Goodnight Dr. Ross," their friends say.
 I turn and leave, closing the door behind me.

-As I walk don't the hall to my room I can head the group of teenage girls laughing about something.
+As I walk down the hall to my room I can hear the group of teenage girls laughing about something.
 Somehow they have turned a night of disappointment into a night of fun with friends.
 I really like that.